 What is a breast lift?

 A breast lift, or mastopexy, is a surgical procedure which reshapes and restores the position of the breast.
-Following a breast lift in Philadelphia with Dr. Stark your breasts will appear to have more fullness with improved contour and a more youthful appearance.
+Following a breast lift with Dr. Stark your breasts will appear to have more fullness with improved contour and a more youthful appearance.